Fake Accounts, Fake Content and Staying One Step Ahead

 Fake influencer accounts

-Giveaway and prize scam accounts
+Giveaway scam accounts

 Fake customer support accounts